Polegate railway station

 Polegate railway station serves Polegate in East Sussex, England.
 It is on the East Coastway Line, 61 mi 39 chain from London Bridge, and train services are provided by Southern.

 History

 First station

-The first station opened on 27 June 1846 when the London and Brighton Railway built a line from Brighton to Hastings via Lewes.
+The first station opened on 27 June 1846 when the London and Brighton Railway opened the line from Lewes to Hastings.
 The station was built at Polegate to serve the nearby towns of Hailsham and South Bourne, the latter now part of Eastbourne.

 The first station was on the site of the present station.
 It then became a junction station on 14 May 1849 when an east facing branch headed northwards to Hailsham was opened and another southwards to Eastbourne, the station had enlarged to three through platforms and a bay platform for Hailsham services.
 The station then also had a one road engine shed and small freight yard complete with granary and weighing machine.

 Second station

 In 1881 the second station was opened in connection with the construction of a new westward facing line to Hailsham and the 1880 extension of the Cuckoo Line to Eridge, and the re-aligned branchline to Eastbourne which the present line follows today.
 The second station had four through platforms.
 The East Coastway line through Polegate was electrified in 1935 bringing in faster more frequent services.
 In 1965 the Cuckoo line north of Hailsham was closed followed in 1968 by complete closure of the branch to Hailsham.
 On 6 January 1969 the spur line to Pevensey (Stone Cross Junction) was closed and the up line was lifted, leaving the down line open for departmental trains until 1974 when the line became a mile long engineers siding with access only from Stone Cross Junction, this was then lifted in August 1984. and once extensive goods sidings were gradually closed and removed.

 The station closed in 1986 when a newer station opened 440 yards west, although caused controversy when the subway under the station connecting the platforms was also closed as it offered a short cut for non rail travellers to cross from one side of the town to the other without walking towards the high street and using the level crossing.
 The level crossing is the only means from crossing from one side of the town to the other.
 The street level building was demolished in May 2017.